Narciso Contreras: Biography

 In July 2013, he was assigned to cover the military coup in Egypt for The New York Times among other assignments for different media outlets in the term of the next two years, counting in his records the political upheavals in Istanbul in 2013, the war in Gaza in 2014, and the tribal conflict in Libya in the same year.

 Aside from photographing some of the major events in the Middle East he also aimed to document under reported yet crucial affairs in the region lifting his camera to photograph in July 2015 one of the most controversial unfolding wars in the region’s recent history, the entangled war in Yemen.
-He succeeded to contribute to the documentation of the humanitarian catastrophe in the Arab country being one among a few foreign correspondents to enter since the war started.

 With support from the Fondation Carmignac, after winning the Carmignac Photojournalism Award in November 2015, Contreras brought to light “Libya: a human marketplace”, A report that narrates his thoughts and observations as he travelled through the complex tribal society of post-Gaddafi Libya from February to June 2016, photographing the brutal reality of human trafficking.
 It was the dawn of a long-term project documenting a modern-day slavery issue framed on the trafficking of human beings along the network that stretches from the Niger border with Libya, to the main rescue zone in the Mediterranean Sea, off the Libyan shoreline.

-It became a cornerstone of his current work focused on migration as part of a life project of photographic documentation based on the world conceived phenomenon of “massive human displacement”.
+It became a cornerstone of his current work focused on migration as part of a life project of photographic documentation based on the world conceived phenomenon of "massive human displacement".

-Contreras works on self-assigned projects as freelance photographer as from the beginning of his career, initially more focused on news stories but more recently veering towards in-depth feature story and documentary-type projects.

-He received the recognition title of HIPGiver in 2017 from Hispanics in Philanthropy for his contribution in photography.
+Contreras received the recognition title of HIPGiver in 2017 from Hispanics in Philanthropy for his contribution in photography.

 Incident with Associated Press

 Contreas was sacked by the Associated Press in 2014 for digitally manipulating an image in violation of the AP's rules.
-He had shared a Pulitzer prize the previous year for his work for the AP in the Syrian conflict.
+He had shared a Pulitzer Prize the previous year for his work for the AP in the Syrian conflict.
 He had digitally altered an image to remove a video camera from the corner of the frame.
 Contreas said "I made a horrible mistake and I accept full responsibility for it."
 He insisted that he had not altered any other images, and a review by the AP of the nearly 500 photographs he had submitted to them did not reveal any other examples.

 Contreras brought back in 2016, with the help of the Carmignac Photojournalism Award, a photojournalism grant which supports each year the production of an investigative photographic report on a region of the world where fundamental rights are threatened, the first proofs of slavery in Libya.